Interested in this course? Book now for Open Day to find about more

 How do I best prepare for applying for teaching jobs?

-“ The overall quality of training continues to be a very positive one judging by the comments made by TTs that I ‘met’ ... this goes for both university and school-based training sessions ... the humanities curriculum tutor has clearly provided thorough support to the trainee teachers throughout the training year and this was echoed strongly by the trainee teachers.”
+“ The overall quality of training continues to be a very positive one judging by the comments made by trainee teachers that I met...
+This goes for both university and school-based training sessions....
+The humanities curriculum tutor has clearly provided thorough support to the trainee teachers throughout the training year and this was echoed strongly by the trainee teachers.”

 RE teachers are in short supply and the regional demand will vary from year to year.
 Previous PGCE RE trainees are now in employment locally in Plymouth, Devon and Cornwall but also further afield e.g. East Midlands, London, Yorkshire, Birmingham and in international schools.